-A phishing attack may involve a hacker sending an email to you that requests banking information, passwords, or a Social Security number.
-The attacker may try to entice you to share this information through threats, through the promise of a reward, or by simulating a legitimate request from someone you trust.
+A phishing attack may involve a hacker sending you an email requesting banking information, passwords, or a Social Security number.
+The attacker may try to entice you to share this information through threats, the promise of a reward, or by simulating a legitimate request from someone you trust.

 Phishing attacks can cause a number of problems for individuals and businesses, including tricking people into revealing:

 - Social Security numbers and other personal information